-(ii) Climate mitigation by inducing an {\em energy transformation (\et{})}, e.g.\ via taxing fossils and/or subsidizing renewable resource use.
-These policy instruments shift the relative costs of fossil and renewable energy, which according to \Cref{eq:definition-gamma} can be effected in our model by a reduction of $\sigma$.
-Hence, we represent this option by reducing $\sigma$ to approx. $(1/2)^{1/\rho} = 1/\sqrt{2}$ of its default value, i.e.\ to $\sigma_\et = 2.83\cdot 10^{12}$\,GJ, corresponding to dividing the renewable to fossil cost ratio by half.
-This does not affect the location of the two attractors.
-But, more important, it changes the shape of the basins of attractions.
-When carefully inspecting \Cref{fig:aws-et-flow}, one can see that the volume of the green fixed point's the basin of attraction is enlarged in comparison to the default flow in \Cref{fig:aws-default-flow}.
-Within the concept of Basin Stability \cite{Menck2013,Menck2014} the volume of the basin of attraction has been found to be an important indicator for an attractor's stability hence we will use a similar approach for the bifurcation analysis in \Cref{sec:analysis-bifurcation}.
+Applying the \emph{energy transition} management option does not affect the location of the two attractors.
+But, more importantly, it changes the shape of the basins of attractions.
+When carefully inspecting \Cref{fig:aws-et-flow}, one can see that the volume the basin of attraction of the green fixed point is enlarged in comparison to the default flow in \Cref{fig:aws-default-flow}.
+Within the concept of Basin Stability \citep{Menck2013,Menck2014} the volume of the basin of attraction has been found to be an important indicator for an attractor's stability hence we will use a similar approach for the bifurcation analysis in \Cref{sec:analysis-bifurcation}.